hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 open TLS connection when starting any new AXoT session to the same primary, and for issuing SOA queries, instead of opening a new connection.
 (Non-AXoT session traffic can also use an open TLS connection.)
-The number of TLS connections between a secondary and primary SHOULD be minimised.
+The number of TLS connections between a secondary and primary SHOULD be minimized.

 Valid reasons for not re-using existing connections might include: